Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

 If you're an employee, you can deduct the cost of education that:

 You can't deduct education expenses if the course:

-To deduct job-related education expenses, itemize deductions on Schedule A. Your deductions must be more than the 2% of adjusted gross income (AGI) threshold for miscellaneous deductions.
+To deduct these, itemize deductions on Schedule A. Your deductions must be more than the 2% of adjusted gross income (AGI) threshold for miscellaneous deductions.

-Your job-related education expenses might also qualify you for other tax benefits like the:
+Your job-related education expenses might also qualify you for other tax benefits like these:

-Also, your job-related education expenses might qualify you to claim more than one tax benefit.
+Also, these expenses might qualify you to claim more than one tax benefit.
 If you use different expenses to figure each benefit, you can usually claim as many benefits as you want.

 Education expenses and self-employment